 Why does it matter what type of laser you use?

 There are lots of different 'lasers' on the market.
 Many of these 'lasers' are not actually lasers at all, but rather IPL machines (Intense Pulsed Light).
-The issue with using an IPL versus a real laser is that the IPL doesn't destroy the follicle, it damages the hair, and can cause temporary shedding and removal, but it can't give you permanent results.
+The issue with using an IPL versus a real laser is that the IPL doesn't destroy the follicle but rather damages the hair and can cause temporary shedding and removal, but it can't give you permanent results.

 With the holidays approaching rapidly, it’s hard to figure out what to give everyone.
 You want to show your appreciation and love, but what can you get that will show all of that?
 Why not get the gift that keeps on giving?
 Laser hair removal is the gift that everyone will love.
 And with some of the greatest deals around, you can be the greatest gift giver, without breaking the bank!
 These deals won't be around forever, so call today!